 The Spectra Simple Storage Service (formerly DS3) interface incorporates Deep Storage REST extensions with the Amazon Web Services S3 API to enable bulk read or write operations of data objects to and from storage medium.
-The first implementation of Spectra S3 leverages tape for bulk object storage operations to achieve low storage costs with infinite scalability.
 More on Spectra S3>

 Users are created using the BlackPearl web interface.
 Users can create one or more “buckets” associated with their user account in which to store their objects/files.
 Users are assigned an ID and Key which they use for authentication when issuing Spectra S3 commands.